emiliehwolf/100-days-of-code/log.md

 ### Day 7, May 22, 2017, Monday, 3:25AM

 Finished the SWIRL tutorials on Hierarchical Clustering, K-Means Clustering, Dimension Reduction, and a real-world clustering example.
 [Here's a link to the tutorial on GitHub.](https://github.com/DataScienceSpecialization/courses/blob/master/04_ExploratoryAnalysis/clusteringExample/index.md)

+### Day 8, May 25, 2017, Thursday, 1:08AM

+**Today's Progress:** Today I looked through my library book, R in 24 Hours, for any reference to clustering, kmeans, imputing, or dimension reduction.
+No such luck.
+Next I went for a walk to the grocery store and listened to [Not So Standard Deviations Episode 11](https://soundcloud.com/nssd-podcast/episode-11-start-and-stop) along the way and back.
+Once I came home, I worked on a business article for LinkedIn and got swept away editing.
+Finally I realized I was over-editing and decided to not work on it again until I had slept.
+Now I'm lying in bed watching the [Air Pollution Case Study video](https://www.coursera.org/learn/exploratory-data-analysis/lecture/hVteM/air-pollution-case-study) and following along the [R script analysis](https://github.com/DataScienceSpecialization/courses/blob/master/04_ExploratoryAnalysis/CaseStudy/script.R).

+**Thoughts:** I really enjoyed the podcast today as I walked.
+It was a gorgeous day with lots of sun and the podcast was about Roger and Hilary's answer to the question, What's the first thing you do for a data analysis?
+Hilary starts by tidying the data and then applies it to the "Hadley-verse" (Hadley Wickam is the author of many specialized R packages).
+Roger starts by wrangling missing data (NA's) and then usually goes straight into modeling (regression?).
+They discussed whether or not they prefer boxplots or overlaying histograms when doing basic exploratory plots.